pedrottimark/whimper/README.md

 — Antoine de Saint Exupéry

->  detect and fix any problem…at the lowest-value stage possible…at the unit test of the pieces…rather than in the course of the test of the final product itself
+>  detect and fix any problem…at the lowest-value stage possible…at the unit test of the pieces…rather than in the test of the final product itself

 — Andrew S. Grove in *High Output Management*